Medicare enrollment periods — the windows that matter and the penalties for missing them

 This isn't complicated information.
 It's just information that most people don't hear about until after they need it.
 By then, the deadline has passed, and now there's damage control instead of prevention.

 Your parent gets several windows to enroll in Medicare, change plans, or make adjustments.
 Some windows are wide open with no questions asked.
-Some windows are narrow with conditions attached.
-And some windows, once they close, don't open again until the next year or even the next decade.
+Some are narrow with conditions attached.
+And some, once they close, don't open again until the next year or even the next decade.

 Understanding these windows is probably the single most practical thing you can do to help your parent avoid expensive mistakes.

-Your Parent's Initial Enrollment Period: The important Window
+Your Parent's Initial Enrollment Period: The Window That Matters Most

-During this seven-month window, your parent can enroll in Medicare Part A and Part B. They can choose Original Medicare or Medicare Advantage.
-They can buy a Medigap plan.
-They can choose a Part D prescription drug plan.
-And crucially, insurance companies must offer Medigap coverage during this window without health questions or exclusions.
+During this seven-month window, your parent can enroll in Medicare Part A and Part B, choose Original Medicare or Medicare Advantage, buy a Medigap plan, and choose a Part D prescription drug plan.
+Insurance companies must offer Medigap coverage during this window without health questions or exclusions.
+According to Medicare.gov, this guaranteed-issue right for Medigap is a one-time protection that does not repeat later in life.

 This Initial Enrollment Period is special.
 Insurance companies cannot turn your parent down for pre-existing conditions.
-They cannot charge more based on your parent's health.
+They cannot charge more based on health status.
 They must offer Medigap.
-This is the only time in your parent's life when these rules apply.
-After this window closes, all bets are off.
+CMS data confirms that this is the only time in your parent's life when these protections apply.
+After this window closes, the guarantees are gone.

 If They're Still Working at 65: Special Rules Apply